Robust Point Matching with Distance Profiles: Distance Profile Matching and Its Theoretical Guarantees

-This section analyzes the outlier robustness of the distance profile matching procedure described in Algorithm \ref{alg:distance_profile_matching}.
-As we have seen in the previous section, Algorithm \ref{alg:distance_profile_matching} is designed to match the points corresponding to the same region of the objects, while ignoring or arbitrarily matching the points from the outlier parts.
-In order to theoretically analyze such outlier robustness, we consider appropriate model assumptions on the underlying objects $\mu, \nu \in \mathscr{P}(\R^d)$ that capture the nature of the outliers.
+This section analyzes the robustness of Algorithm \ref{alg:distance_profile_matching} in the presence of outlier components.
+Algorithm \ref{alg:distance_profile_matching} is designed to match the points corresponding to the same region of the objects, while ignoring or arbitrarily matching the points from the outlier components.
+In order to theoretically analyze robustness to such components, we consider appropriate model assumptions on the underlying objects $\mu, \nu \in \mathscr{P}(\R^d)$ that capture the nature of the outlier components that we want to ignore in the partial matching setting.
 Motivated by several practical considerations, we model $\mu, \nu$ as follows.

 \begin{assumption} Suppose that $\mu$ and $\nu$ are mixture distributions consisting of $t$ and $s$ components, respectively, defined as follows: for some $(p_1, \ldots, p_t) \in \Delta_t$ and $(q_1, \ldots, q_s) \in \Delta_s$,